pocl/pocl/doc/sphinx/source/releasing.rst

   be easily circulated in IRC, for example.
 * Update the web page with the release information.
 * Announce everywhere you can.
 At least in Twitter and the mailing list.
-* Update the freshmeat.net page with the new release info.

 In case of any problems, ask any previous release manager for help.
 Previous releases were managed by the following pocl developers: